shivamanand9009/Live-Weather-App/README.md

-### Live-Weather-App
+# Live Weather App

-##Project Description
+## Project Description

-The Live Weather App allows users to search for the current weather conditions in any city worldwide.
+The **Live Weather App** allows users to search for the current weather conditions in any city worldwide.
 It fetches real-time weather data using the OpenWeatherMap API and displays temperature, humidity, weather conditions, and more.

-##Features
+## Features

-Real-time weather data for any city
+- Real-time weather data for any city
-Displays temperature, humidity, wind speed, and weather condition Easy-to-use interface with responsive design Background changes based on the weather conditions (sunny, cloudy, rainy, etc.)
+- Displays temperature, humidity, wind speed, and weather conditions
+- Easy-to-use interface with responsive design
+- Background changes based on the weather conditions (sunny, cloudy, rainy, etc.)
-Error handling for invalid city names or failed API requests
+- Error handling for invalid city names or failed API requests

-##Technologies Used
+## Technologies Used

-HTML5: Structure and layout of the application
+- **HTML5**: Structure and layout of the application
-CSS3: Styling the user interface
+- **CSS3**: Styling the user interface
-JavaScript (ES6): Logic for fetching and displaying weather data OpenWeatherMap API: Provides real-time weather data
+- **JavaScript (ES6)**: Logic for fetching and displaying weather data
+- **OpenWeatherMap API**: Provides real-time weather data

 ##Location Access
 ![image](https://github.com/user-attachments/assets/1e888ec1-936e-4ef5-aff9-10345a418671)